- Helping Victims

 The unit is assigned as part of the Domestic Violence Unit and works closely with victim advocates who are specially trained to work with the victims of these crimes.

-The District Attorney's Office has taken the lead in many areas related to elder abuse.
+The District Attorney's Office has taken the lead in many areas related to elder abuse, including financial scams.

 - A Sac FAST team brings together many different agencies and private citizens to help elderly victims of financial abuse where the cases are complex.